Resources, downloads, and tools for educators running science fairs and STEM professionals who want to get involved as judges or mentors.

 Step-by-step guide to registering your fair and students on ProjectBoard.
 Screenshots included.

-Official FairGame judging score cards — vertical and horizontal formats.
+Official FairGame judging score cards in vertical and horizontal formats.
 Print-ready PDFs.

-A 3–5 hour time commitment has an outsized impact on a student's trajectory.
+A 3 to 5 hour time commitment has an outsized impact on a student's trajectory.
 Many ISEF qualifiers cite their judges and mentors as the reason they kept going.
+Volunteering counts toward corporate volunteer hour requirements and makes a real difference in your community.

 DownloadHow to support student research without crossing the line into doing it for them.
 Common scenarios and suggested responses.

-Science fairs deliver measurable academic benefits aligned with Ohio Learning Standards, and FairGame removes nearly all the logistical burden from your staff.
+Science fairs deliver measurable academic benefits aligned with state learning standards, and FairGame removes nearly all the logistical burden from your staff.
+Here's what the data and experience shows.

-Research skills, scientific literacy, data analysis, public speaking — all directly aligned with Ohio Learning Standards for Science grades 6–12.
+Research skills, scientific literacy, data analysis, public speaking — directly aligned with state science standards for grades 6 to 12.

 Science fair participation is a demonstrated differentiator in college applications.
 ISEF qualifiers receive priority consideration at top universities.